finbourne/lusid-sdk-java-preview/sdk/docs/SearchApi.md

     oauth2.setAccessToken("YOUR ACCESS TOKEN");

     SearchApi apiInstance = new SearchApi(defaultClient);
+    List<InstrumentSearchProperty> symbols = Arrays.asList(null); // List<InstrumentSearchProperty> | A collection of instrument properties to search for.
+LUSID will return instruments for any matched              properties.
-    String masteredEffectiveAt = "masteredEffectiveAt_example"; // String | Optional.
-The effective date for searching mastered instruments.
-If this is not set, then the current date is taken.
+    String masteredEffectiveAt = "masteredEffectiveAt_example"; // String | The effective datetime or cut label to use when searching mastered instruments.
 This parameter has no effect on instruments that  have not been mastered within LUSID.
+Defaults to the current LUSID system datetime if not specified.
-    Boolean masteredOnly = false; // Boolean | Optional.
-If set to true, only search over instruments that have been mastered within LUSID.
-Default to false
+    Boolean masteredOnly = false; // Boolean | If set to true, only search over instruments that have been mastered within LUSID.
+Defaults to false. try {
-    List<InstrumentSearchProperty> symbols = Arrays.asList(null); // List<InstrumentSearchProperty> | A collection of instrument symbols to search for
-    try {
-      List<InstrumentMatch> result = apiInstance.instrumentsSearch(masteredEffectiveAt, masteredOnly, symbols);
+      List<InstrumentMatch> result = apiInstance.instrumentsSearch(symbols, masteredEffectiveAt, masteredOnly);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SearchApi#instrumentsSearch");